Posted on Leave a comment

 Although gentler on hard materials than aluminum oxide, it cuts as efficiently and is nonconductive, making sodium bicarbonate the best choice for conformal coating removal from printed circuit boards (PCBs) and other electronics.

 Grain shape: angular.
-Sodium Bicarbonate is pointy but gentle.
+Sodium bicarbonate is pointy but gentle.

 Common applications: